zwave-js/firmware-updates/README.md

 ## Providing firmware definition files

+> **Warning**
+> We **will not** accept firmware updates hosted by third parties.
+All updates must come from the respective device manufacturer.
+We make an exception for firmwares that are publicly hosted by the manufacturer, but those may still require confirmation the manufacturer's confirmation before merging.

 We kindly ask you to open a PR for any changes to firmware updates.
 This way they can automatically be checked for errors.